 Causes & Triggers of PTSD

 Not everyone has to develop this mental health issue after experiencing trauma – about 10% of men and 20% of women experience trauma – develop PTSD.
-There are several factors that play a major role in whether a person develops PTSD.
+Several factors play a major role in whether a person develops PTSD.
 For example: getting injured during the event, lack of support after the event, it’s repeated or long-lasting trauma, personal history with anxiety and/or depression, or very intense trauma, like military combat or sexual abuse.

 Therefore, it is extremely important to keep talking after a traumatic situation and in this way process the trauma.
 This does not mean that talking about trauma prevents PTSD.
 For as much as the medical community wants to know what exactly develops PTSD in victims of trauma, they still don’t know.